nextcloud/desktop/doc/architecture.rst

 Before the 1.3.0 release of the Desktop Client, the synchronization process might create false conflict files if time deviates.
 Original and changed files conflict only in their timestamp, but not in their content.
-This behaviour was changed to employ a binary check if files differ.
+This behavior was changed to employ a binary check if files differ.

 Like files, directories also hold a unique ID that changes whenever one of the